Our Roles & Functions

 - Providing practices with information about local and national health policies, contracts, legal and ethical matters pertaining to the running of the complex business of general practice.
 We do this through a multitude of mechanisms including courses and lectures, our website, newsletters and sometimes by direct mailing individuals or individual practices.

-- The LMC is called upon to advise NHS England, CCGs or Local Authorities on any of these areas.
+- The LMC is called upon to advise NHS England, CCGs, ICS or Local Authorities on any of these areas.

 Our Statutory Obligations

 LMCs are the only democratically elected body representing GPs.
 LMCs are statutory organisations recognised in the 2006 NHS Act (as amended by the Health and Social Care Act 2012).